'You Either Get Shot, You Die Or Go To Jail': Philadelphia Man Opening Youth Center To Help Kids Get Out Of 'The Game'

 ‘People Don’t Come Out That Much No More’: Another Disturbing Weekend In Philadelphia Filled With Gun Violence

-After the close call with death, coupled with a five-year prison sentence on a gun charge, Glasgow knew he had to change.
+After the close call with death, coupled with a five-year prison sentence on a gun charge, Glasgow knew he had to change, so when he left prison he created the Young Chances Foundation.

 “When I came home in 2012, I started it with a friend of mine who was shot and killed,” Glasgow said.
 “In honor of a lot of people around here who lost their life to gun violence, who I watched for, was friends with, just needed to see tomorrow.”